codingsoul

 Why a Linked List, Not a Tree

-At design time, you can’t know which skills are needed or how many rounds of discussion will occur.
-A tree would require predicting the shape of the conversation before it happens.
-A flat list with runtime insertion gives you full flexibility while keeping the execution model trivially simple.
+Certainly at design time it is not possible to know which skills are needed or how many rounds of discussion will occur.
+A flat list with runtime insertion gives full flexibility while keeping the execution model trivially simple.

 The PipelineExecutor iterates through a LinkedList<string>.
 After each command completes, it checks whether the result includes follow-up commands.
 If it does, those commands are inserted immediately after the current position.
 Then execution continues to the next node.